BICCN/BCDC-Metadata/Templates/project_collection/README.md

 ## Data collection project
 This sheet contains information about your data collection project

+A **project** describes the intent of the work and encapsulates a set of data collections that are tightly connected.
+Often we have one project for each data collection, and a grant may have many projects.
+A project is currently the level at which we provide author attribution, license, and grant information.
+Thus, if you have sets of work that require different sets of authors, you would divide the work into multiple data collections.

 #### **Project** - *project name*
   * This is a unique human-readable identifier (i.e. handle) used to keep track of your project